sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-vm.md

 ## Next steps

-You have now deploy the IoT Edge runtime, the LVA modules and the live555 simulation stream in a Linux VM running on Azure.
+You have now deployed the IoT Edge runtime, the LVA modules and the live555 simulation stream in a Linux VM running on Azure.

 To manage the cameras, follow the next tutorial

 > [!div class="nextstepaction"]